 vector4d attributes are specified by a string of space-separated numbers, where missing trailing numbers indicate zeroes.
 The following attributes are supported: position, scale, eulerRotation, quaternion, custom, and color.
 For more information about instance tables, see the documentation for the FileInstancing QML type.

-To use the Instancing component, drag-and-drop it from Library to Scene in Navigator.
+To use the Instancing component, drag-and-drop it from Components to Scene in Navigator.

 Define the location of an XML or a binary file containing the instance data in Properties > File Instancing > Source.